 Description: Controls the use of neighborhoods in the kriging algorithm.
 If the number of well points is larger than this number, kriging is performed in overlapping rectangular subsets.
 This algorithm runs fast and gives a good approximation.
 If there appears rectangular patches in the output grids, consider increasing this number.

-It is recommended to keep this number low since each rectangular subset is run in parallel processes.
+It is recommended to keep this number low since each rectangular subset is computed in parallel if <number-of-threads> is more than one.